MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 done
 ```

-The following script uploads the sample files to the container and then displays the names of the blobs in the container.
+The following script uses the [az storage blob upload-batch](/cli/azure/storage/blob#az-storage-blob-upload-batch) command to upload the blobs to the storage container.

 ```azurecli
 az storage blob upload-batch \